dom-kufel/dom-s-kufel.github.io/publications/README.md

 <details>
 <summary>Alternative quantisation condition for wavepacket dynamics in a hyperbolic double well</summary>
 <div markdown="1">
-<span style="font-family:Times New Roman; font-size:0.9em;">**Field:** Atomic Physics <br> **Main points:** Proposed a new analytical way of finding allowed energies in the class of hyperbolic-double well potentials by connecting it to a problem of finding roots of some polynomial.
+<span style="font-size:0.85em;">**Field:** Atomic Physics <br> **Main points:** Proposed a new analytical way of finding allowed energies in the class of hyperbolic-double well potentials by connecting it to a problem of finding roots of some polynomial.
 Applied this approach to understanding the role of non-adiabatic effects during enhanced ionization. </span>
 </div>
 </details>
 <span style="color:grey"><ins>D. Kufel</ins>, H. Chomet, C. Faria (2021)</span>\